KaarleJ/react-event-driven/REPORT.md

 ##### Test results

+These results were achieved when running the app in a Chromium based browser with a Ryzen 9800X3D processor.

 | Metric | Callbacks | Event-Driven |
 |--------|-----------|--------------|
 | Processing Duration | 0.2-0.5 ms | 0.2-0.5 ms |